fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/filter.md

 ### Less

-**Less** is an operation which can be used when you want to filter the data values less than a specific numeric value.
+**Less** is an operation which you can use to filter the data values less than a specific numeric value.
 In the above table, the **Sales** column consists of numeric value.
 Let's apply the `less` operator to filter the values less than **100**.

 **Less** takes two arguments which are: